-I will go to the APPEL information event to learn about best practice when supervising a second-year student.
-As we have lots of experience in our pharmacy department with previous students, I will look over the plans we had around their learning and see if we can get some ideas for our second-year student.
+I will undertake the APPEL Trainer Training Programme to learn about best practice when supervising a pharmacy student.
+As we have lots of experience in our pharmacy department with previous students, I will look over the plans we had around their learning and see if we can get some ideas for the second-year student.